Mémorial des guerres en Indochine: Background

 At the end of the First Indochina War thousands of French soldiers and civilians remained buried in cemeteries in North and South Vietnam.
 The cemeteries were maintained at French expense, but in 1982 the Vietnamese government requested that the remains be removed from three cemeteries in densely populated areas.
 Rather than reburying the remains in Vietnam, it was decided to repatriate them to France.

-The Franco-Vietnamese agreements of 2 August 1986 provided for the repatriation to France of 27,000 bodies of French soldiers and civilians from the Tan Son Nhut cemetery, Vũng Tàu cemetery and Ba Huyen cemetery near Hanoi.
+The Franco-Vietnamese agreements of 2 August 1986 provided for the repatriation to France of 27,000 bodies of French soldiers and civilians from the Saigon cemetery, Vũng Tàu cemetery and Ba Huyen cemetery near Hanoi.
 The city of Fréjus offered to host the memorial to the wars in Indochina on the site of the former Gallieni military camp, where Indochinese riflemen stayed in particular during World War I (within the transit center for indigenous colonial troops) and where the first monument commemorating the Indochina wars already appeared in 1983.

 The first set of remains of 833 French soldiers in ten coffins were transported from Ho Chi Minh City via Bangkok to Paris, where they were received on 10 October 1986 by Prime Minister of France Jacques Chirac.
 Further repatriations continued until October 1987.

 The memorial was inaugurated on 16 February 1993 by François Mitterrand, President of France.

 The memorial

 Designed by architect Bernard Desmoulin, the memorial is located on 23,403m2 of land, forming part of a circular promenade 110m in diameter, built in concrete and resting on stilts.
 The circle takes up the theme of the journey and symbolizes at the same time the military enclosure as an inheritor of the spiritual circle of tribes.

 A worship space, inaugurated in 1996, provides for ceremonies for four religions: Christianity, Islam, Buddhism and Judaism.
 The memorial adjoins the Buddhist pagoda Pagode Hông Hiên Tu.

 A remembrance wall was also inaugurated in 1996.
-The wall is 64m long, crossing the main building are inscribed, on 438 plaques, on either side of a bronze map of Indochina, 34,935 names of dead soldiers during the Indochina wars whose bodies do not rest in Fréjus (missing, left behind or returned to families).
+The wall is 64m long, crossing the main building are inscribed, on 438 plaques, on either side of a bronze map of Indochina, 34,935 names of soldiers killed during the Indochina war whose bodies do not rest in Fréjus (missing, left behind or returned to families).
 The names are arranged by year of death and then listed in alphabetical order.

 The necropolis is organized on two levels, at the foot of the circular promenade: